 The Group limits its liquidity risk by ensuring adequate bank facilities are available.
 The Group's terms of revenue require amounts to be settled within its specified terms in the contracts.
 Trade payables are normally settled within the terms of purchase from the supplier.

 The table below summarises the maturity profile of the Group's financial liabilities at 31 December based on contractual undiscounted payments.

-Liquidity risk (continued)
+a) Financial risk management (continued) Liquidity risk (continued)